geekau/mediastack/README.md

  - Host Data Folders - Will accept Linux, Windows, NAS folders...

-FOLDER_FOR_DOCKER_DATA=  <-- This stores persistent configuration settings for all the applications FOLDER_FOR_MEDIA=        <-- Use same partition / volume for these file locations FOLDER_FOR_TORRENTS=     <-- Use same partition / volume for these file locations FOLDER_FOR_USENET=       <-- Use same partition / volume for these file locations FOLDER_FOR_WATCH=        <-- Use same partition / volume for these file locations
+FOLDER_FOR_DOCKER_DATA=  <-- This stores persistent configuration settings for all the applications.
+FOLDER_FOR_MEDIA=        <-- Use same partition / volume for these file locations.
+FOLDER_FOR_TORRENTS=     <-- Use same partition / volume for these file locations.
+FOLDER_FOR_USENET=       <-- Use same partition / volume for these file locations.
+FOLDER_FOR_WATCH=        <-- Use same partition / volume for these file locations.

 PUID=
 PGID=